hanishkvc/docs-notes_plus/devel/android/2020_KotlinStudioAndroidMisc.rst

     AND OR bottom to top, where the bottom/inner most logic does its work and then if requried and or available call the higher/topper handler/logic.

+Trap auto key handling

+    Similar to the mouse events, If one provides OnKeyListener for recyclerView's ViewHolder View, then the auto key handling can be trapped.
+And as usual, if you handle the key event fully in this handler, then return true, else return false so that additional logic provided by android/widget can do its job.

+    However if one wants to handle the key events at a higher level in the GUI heirarchy like at the full recyclerView level and not at individual item level, then setting onKeyListener at the recyclerView level doesnt do the job, if focus is enabled for the items, else it will work partly.
+By partly what I mean is that if one wants focus to flow into the individual recyclerView items, then it wont work, else, i.e if one doesnt want to pass focus to individual items, then recyclerView level OnKeyListener can handle key events.

 Java Classes